CSCfi/shibboleth-idp-oidc-extension/README.md

 Authentication request, acr=password
 Authentication request, acr=notsupported
 ```
-Please not the page itself is not informative of the outcome, all the action needs to be followed from the log file.
+Please note the page itself is not informative of the outcome, all the action needs to be followed from the log file.

 #### LDAP User to authenticate with
 The LDAP user is Ted Tester, in Finnish: